-- citing a relevant Cochrane Review (or) - if no Cochrane Review exists, then citing another systematic review that is published in a peer reviewed journal (or) - if no published systematic review is identified, then the research applicants should present the findings of a systematic review that the applicant has undertaken for the purposes of the application
+- Citing a relevant high quality systematic review that is published in a peer reviewed journal (or) - If no published systematic review is identified, then the research applicant should present the findings of a structured review that the applicant has undertaken for the purposes of the application.

-Importantly, if the applicants undertake and present the findings of their own review of the existing evidence undertaken systematically then they must provide sufficient details of the methodologies employed to allow the review to be replicated.
+Importantly, if you undertake and present the findings of your own review of the existing evidence undertaken systematically then you will have to provide sufficient details of the methodologies employed to allow the review to be replicated.